skaes/logjam-tools/specs/producer_protocol.md

   is used, the message stream is restricted to messages described by the async-data-msg rule above.

-* The server MUST use offer a ROUTER socket for clients to connect to.
+* The server MUST offer a ROUTER socket for clients to connect to.

 * The server MAY offer a PULL socket for clients to connect to.